caketaster/Portfolio-Project-1---still-life/README.md

 NOTES:
-To commit - media queries shorter screens
+To commit -
-To do - insert lighthouse,
+To do -

 QUOTE: "Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed."